5 Smart Apartment Home Solutions for Busy Residents

 1. Tech-Enabled Property Viewing

 While the new generation of multifamily property residents expects to leverage smart technology within the home, they also anticipate using smart solutions while searching for a small space to live.
-Over the course of the past few years, there has been an emergence of tech-enabled apartment viewings that allow potential residents to take a virtual tour of potential apartment living spaces prior to visiting the property in-person.
+Over the course of the past few years, there has been an emergence of tech-enabled apartment viewings that allow prospective residents to take a virtual tour of potential apartment living spaces prior to visiting the property in-person.

 Since the start of the COVID-19 pandemic, however, demand for agent-led video tours has skyrocketed.
 According to a new report published by Redfin, agent-led video tours quadrupled in March of 20201.
 Now, 67% of people want more businesses to offer virtual tours, and customers aged 18 to 34 are 130% more likely to book a place if there is a virtual tour2.